Understanding Collaborative Leadership & Team Leadership

 We will need to help our colleagues break through their own protective patterns and well-conditioned habits; unravel conflicts and misalignments that are stopping creative flow on executing transformational solutions; and adapt team structures, processes, and workflows to support our people both to get stuff done without lots of treacle getting in the way and ensure that creativity, emergence, and adaptation can occur so that the project is a fit for the future when complete.

 Once we have developed a transformational solution or innovation to a challenge, the requirement for technical expertise usually becomes clear.
 Gone are the days when we need to be the smartest gal or guy in the team.
 Today we need to be wiser, not smarter, than our team members.
 Our employees should be the technical experts needed to execute (whether in AI, blockchain, or carbon-sequestering).
-Our job is to have the wisdom needed to know who should be on a team, how to motivate and incentivize them, and how to ensure each individual helps the team to pull together toward a common goal.
+Our job in collaborative leadership is to have the wisdom needed to know who should be on a team, how to motivate and incentivize them, and how to ensure each individual helps the team to pull together toward a common goal.

 As we deepen insight into our own embodied wisdom, we develop better emotional and cognitive empathy for others in our teams so we can also support them to transform the protective patterns that are holding them up from delivering transformational outcomes.
 This is serious, significant, and important ‘emotional labor’.
 It must be treated as such.